vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 gradient[label] = -1 / out[label]
 ```

-Now that we have the initial gradient ready, it's time to implement our first backward phase.
-To start, let's implementing the forward phase caching we discussed earlier:
+We're almost ready to implement our first backward phase - we just need to first perform the forward phase caching we discussed earlier:

 ```python
 # Header: softmax.py